gcesconeto/bis2bis-Test/README.md

 ## Context

-This project was developed as a coding challenge for a position at [Bis2Bis](www.bis2bis.com.br).
+This project was developed as a coding test for a position at [Bis2Bis](www.bis2bis.com.br).

 The proposal requested an application, consisting of a script and an API using Node.js.
 The script must be capable of consuming an external API and populating a mongoDB database with the retrieved data.
 The API must be capable of providing CRUD actions to manipulate the populated database.